The Paul Bourke Awards for Early Career Research

 • Panel A – People, Place, Culture, and Communication: Built Environment & Design, Human Society (including Anthropology, Criminology, Demography, Gender studies, Geography, Policy and administration, Political science, Social Work, Sociology), Indigenous Studies, Language, Communication and Culture

-• Panel B – Business & Economics including Accounting, Commerce, Economics, Human resources and industrial relations, Management, Marketing, Tourism, Statistics
+• Panel B – Business & Economics: Accounting, Commerce, Economics, Human resources and industrial relations, Management, Marketing, Tourism, Statistics

 • Panel C – History, Law & Philosophy: History, Law and legal studies, Philosophy